Flower Mound High School: Advanced classes

 In 2007, 36.4% of FMHS students took at least one AP or dual-enrollment course in the 2005–2006 school year; 32.2% of the school population took at least one AP or IB test; that number rose in 2007 to 39.2%.
 75% of the 1,162 AP tests taken scored a "passing" 3, 4, or 5, beating the national average of 57.0%.
-The school currently recognizes 77 AP Scholars, 41 AP Scholars with Honor, 39 AP Scholars with Distinction, and 6 National Scholars.
+The school, as of 2025, currently recognizes 163 AP Scholars, 122 AP Scholars with Honor, 372 AP Scholars with Distinction, and 6 National Scholars.

 Off-campus education

 Flower Mound High School provides students with several off-campus instruction options.
-Among the most recent is the LISD eSchool, which provides online courses for high school students needing a more flexible, alternative education.
-Dale Jackson Career Center offers all high school students in the district a variety of technical and career-oriented courses such as ad design and welding.
-The Lewisville Learning Center provides accelerated education for grade advancement, alternative education for disciplinary students, and parenting education courses.
+The LISD Virtual Learning Academy (VLA), provides flexible online courses for high school students, the Dale Jackson Career Center provides technical and career-oriented courses. and the Lewisville Learning Center provides accelerated education for grade advancement.
 Lewisville ISD announced plans for the opening of a night school in January 2009 meant to supplement and accelerate existing high school education and provide an alternative path to a high school diploma.
-Flower Mound students also may enroll in courses at the fairly new Career Center East (CCE).
+Flower Mound students can also enroll in courses at the Technology, Exploration and Career Center East & West (TECC-E & TECC-W respectively).

 Standardized testing

-Flower Mound has consistently performed well on the College Board's PSAT/NMSQT testing.
-For the 2016-2017 school year, FMHS had 26 National Merit finalists in the first administration of the redesigned PSAT test, 64 National Merit Commended Scholars, and 12 National Hispanic Scholars.
-In the past, the class of 2007 contained 13 National Merit semi-finalists, 12 of whom attained finalist status; the class of 2008 had 19 semi-finalists, 17 of whom attained finalist status, 35 Commended Scholars, and 9 Hispanic Scholars; and the class of 2011 contained 34 National Merit semi-finalists.
+Flower Mound has performed well on the College Board's PSAT/NMSQT testing.
+For the 2016–2017 school year, FMHS had 26 National Merit finalists in the first administration of the redesigned PSAT test, 64 National Merit Commended Scholars, and 12 National Hispanic Scholars.
+In the past, the class of 2007 contained 13 National Merit semi-finalists, 12 of whom attained finalist status; the class of 2008 had 19 semi-finalists, 17 of whom attained finalist status, 35 Commended Scholars, and nine Hispanic Scholars; and the class of 2011 contained 34 National Merit semi-finalists.

 Based upon 2006–07 scores, the average Flower Mound student scores 1644 on the SAT with writing, compared to a national average of 1511.
 On the ACT, the average Flower Mound composite score is 22.7, compared to the national average of 21.2.

 Extracurricular activities

-The school's co-curricular and extracurricular offerings include: